Treatment of Pain

 • Physical or mental function do not improve.

-Physical dependence (development of withdrawal symptoms when a drug is stopped) should be assumed to exist in all patients treated with opioids for more than a few days.
-Similarly, tolerance (decreased response to the same dose of a drug that is used repeatedly) develops in all patients treated with opioids.
-Thus, opioids should be used as briefly as possible.
+Physical dependence (development of withdrawal symptoms when a medication is stopped) should be assumed to exist in all patients treated with opioids for more than a few days.
+Similarly, tolerance (decreased response to the same dose of a drug that is used repeatedly) develops in most patients treated with opioids.
 In dependent patients, the dose should be tapered to control withdrawal symptoms when opioids are no longer necessary.
 Dependence is distinct from opioid use disorder, which typically involves compulsive use and overwhelming involvement with the drug, including craving, loss of control over use, and use despite harm.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) provides specific criteria to diagnose opioid use disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Revised (DSM-5-TR) provides specific criteria to diagnose opioid use disorder (3).

 Table